xPolydeuces/programming-notes/web/react.md

 ## JSX

 The syntax used inside the React `App` is not HTML, despite looking like it.
 It actually is *JSX*, a syntax extension to JavaScript, used for describing what UI should look like.
+The important difference while writing it is that the tags have to **always** be closed.
+While `<br>` would work in HTML, it wouldn't in our React app and we need to change it to `<br />` for it to actually work.